 success in the past year.
 Firms and individuals cannot pay to

 To take part in the research process and ensure your firm is

 considered for the guide, please complete this form and return

 it, by email, to Joelle Jefferis at the email address

 You may nominate tax advisers from your own

 firm providing you also nominate advisers from

 When nominating advisers, please consider the following:

-The submission deadline is July 1.
-Please return this form
+The submission deadline is August 1.
+Please return to:

 Joelle Jefferis, Deputy Editor, TP Week